mnemnion/loon/notes/clu/Rationale.md

 Short answer: we wish to replace `bash` and `emacs`, while modestly extending the xterm protocol.
 That's the purpose of Clu, Lun, and the Loon ecosystem generally.
 They should be a pleasant toolkit to work within, as a result of this design choice.

 `bash` and `emacs` are both programming languages. `bash` is referred to as a 'shell', while `emacs` is an 'editor'.
 A shell is the exoskeleton of a mollusk, and an editor is a vanishing profession.
+We refer to our mythical program as a [bridge](../bluesky/bridge.md)

 ##Bourne Again, again